marcel-suter-bzz/assignmentgrade/README.md

 ```
 #### 2.1.
 Secret and Variable
 The workflow requires the URL of the moodle webservice.
-This value can be saved as a variable `MOODLE_URL` in the repository or the GitHub organization.
+You may save this value as a variable `MOODLE_URL` in the repository of the GitHub organization.
-To authenticate the request, the workflow also needs the moodle token you generated for the webservice.
+To authenticate the request, the workflow also needs the Moodle token you generated for the webservice.
 This will be saved as a secret `MOODLE_TOKEN` in the GitHub organization.

 ### 3. Create assignments

-Create an assignment in GitHub Classroom.
+ 1. Create the assignment in GitHub Classroom.
-Create a Moodle assignment and enter the name of the GitHub Classroom assignment in the custom field.
+ 2. Create the Moodle assignment and enter the name of the GitHub Classroom assignment in the custom field.

 ### 4. Auto grading
 After the students accept the assignment they solve the assignment and push their code to GitHub.
 With every push the GitHub workflow runs the tests and calls the Moodle webservice to update the grade for this student.

+If you experience lag because of too many requests to the Moodle server, you could tweak the workflow:

+ - Run the step only for the main/master-branch.
+ - Run the step only if a certain word is in the commit message.